khonsulabs/.github/profile/README.md

 - **GitHub Issues/Discussions**: If you're wanting to request a feature, file an issue, or ask a question, the GitHub repository for the project is a great place to start.
+- [**Zulip**](https://zulip.khonsulabs.com): Zulip is sponsoring a community instance for Khonsu Labs's open-source projects.
+This server is less populated than the Discord server because it's newer, but [@ecton][ecton] prefers discussions on Zulip over Discord.
 - [**Discord**](https://discord.khonsulabs.com): We have a Discord server where we chat, co-work, and occasionally play games.
 - [**Discourse Forums**](https://community.khonsulabs.com/): Our community